KwasiKodie/BuildingClassification/README.md

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
-This project focuses on training a YOLOv8 model for object detection using a custom dataset.
+This project focuses on training a YOLOv8 model for object detection (buildings) and classification using a custom dataset.
 The training pipeline is implemented in Google Colab, leveraging PyTorch and Ultralytics YOLOv8 for high-performance deep learning.

 ### Features:
 - **Dataset Preparation:** Custom dataset annotation and preprocessing